Union Christian Academy

 Union Christian Academy (UCA) is a private Christian school serving students in prekindergarten through grade 12 in Fort Smith, Arkansas, United States.

 It was founded in 2005 as a result of a merger of the former Harvest Time Christian School, Fort Smith Christian School and River Valley Christian School.
-For the 2014-15 school year, Union Christian serves more than 200 students in prekindergarten through grade 4 at its elementary campus and nearly 300 students in grades 5 through 12 at its middle/high school campus.
+For the 2014-15 school year, Union Christian serves more than 300 students in prekindergarten through 12th grade at its school campus located at 4201 Windsor Dr in Fort Smith.

 Academics

 Union Christian Academy is accredited by AdvancED since 2003 and is accredited by the Association of Christian Schools International (ACSI), Arkansas Nonpublic School Accrediting Association (ANSAA).

 Extracurricular activities

 The Union Christian Academy mascot for academic and athletic teams is the Eagle with the school colors of blue and white.

 Athletics

 The Union Eagles participate in various interscholastic activities in the Oklahoma Christian School Athletic Association.
 Union Christian left the Arkansas Activities Association 2016 to join the OCSAA.
 The Eagles school athletic activities include 8-man football, volleyball, competitive cheer, basketball (boys/girls), baseball, softball, tennis (boys/girls), and track and field (boys/girls).

 Union Christian Academy and the former Fort Smith Christian High School won numerous state championships including: